 A stimulus flashed shortly before a saccade—rapid eye movement between fixation points—will be mislocalized.
 Since the mislocalization is toward saccade goal, it is interpreted as saccades-cause spatial compression (Ross, Nature 1997).

 Dr. Luo’s study showed that although a stimulus may be mislocalized, the size is still perceived unchanged.
 It is suggested that visual localization and perception of object size are separated.
 This provides some evidence to support the theory of separate “what” and “where” visual systems (Mishkin and Ungerleider, Trends in Neurosciences, 1983).
 Dr. Luo is conducting research to understand the mechanism underlying the peri-saccadic mislocalization.
 A recent finding indicates that the mislocalization locus is not necessarily at saccade goal.
 It can fall on a salient distracter that is far from the saccade goal.

-Dr. Luo has published more than 20 peer-reviewed articles.
+Dr. Luo has published more than 90 peer-reviewed articles.
 Below is a list of selected publications.
 View his publications on PubMed.